 4. More efficient back-end processes and production

 One of the first areas of the sales process to benefit from AI was lead scoring.
 Despite initial reluctance from some sales teams — “What can a machine tell me about a good lead?
 I know one when I see one!” — many now routinely use algorithms to improve their priority lists.
-The same is true for tasks from summarizing call notes to planning the best way to get from one customer meeting to another, in which order.
+The same is true for tasks from summarising call notes to planning the best way to get from one customer meeting to another, in which order.

-5. Improved measurement and optimization
+5. Improved measurement and optimisation

-Accelerated by pandemic, digital advertising’s rise has been impressive.
+Accelerated by the pandemic, digital advertising’s rise has been impressive.
 More than half of all ad spend is now digital, with an increasing proportion flowing through the largest platforms and publishers.
-AI can help to ingest and analyze all that data in a way that helps both publishers and advertisers estimate the impact of campaigns on desired outcomes, such as sales.
+AI can help to ingest and analyse all that data in a way that helps both publishers and advertisers estimate the impact of campaigns on desired outcomes, such as sales.

 Measuring the impact of multi-channel campaigns requires ingesting information from dozens of sources and applying complex models to determine which creative elements, channels, devices, publishers, and tactics (such as time of day or ad size) made an impact.
 “Noise” can include factors such as competitive moves — Did they run a sale at the same time?
 Was there a new product launch? — the economy, and even the weather.

 AI is well suited to help ad salespeople separate signal from noise and identify what works and what doesn’t.
-Some leading AI-driven tools already provide automated optimization recommendations based on the historical performance of marketing and ads.
+Some leading AI-driven tools already provide automated optimisation recommendations based on the historical performance of marketing and ads.

 AI excels at automating tasks that are mundane, and also at sifting through daunting amounts of data at dizzying speed.
 Humans do not.
 By letting the AI assistants do what they do best, we are already making ad sales jobs less artificial and more intelligent.